decentraland/documentation-creators/docs/emotes/2022-09-01-creating-and-exporting-emotes.md

 | Sampling Rate | 2 or 3 (if needed) |
 | Max File Size | 1 MB |

-You can find a more detailed explanation of the animation specifications [**below**](https://www.notion.so/Creating-and-Exporting-Emotes-5e962e5d54a24bcb9b906748007eb4cc).

 ### Before Starting

 **Frame Rate**